-In Appendix 4 of the Operative Regional Freshwater Plan (RFP) Te Awa Kairangi/Hutt River is listed as a water body with important trout habitat.
-It is listed in Appendix 5 of the RFP as a water body with regional important amenity and recreational values with water quality to be managed for contact recreation purposes.
+The Wainuiomata River between the lower dam and the golf course is listed in Appendix 4 of the Regional Freshwater Plan (RFP) as being a water body with important trout habitat.
+It is also listed in Appendix 5 of the RFP as a water body with regionally important amenity and recreational values, with the section between the Coast Road (Main Road) bridge to the coast being identified for angling.
+It is also listed in Appendix 7 as a water body with water quality identified as needing enhancement for aquatic ecosystem purposes and fishery and fish spawning purposes.